pdevito3/craftsman/README.md

 For all the documentation on how to use Craftsman, visit [wrapt.dev](https://wrapt.dev).

-## Upcoming Features in v0.13
+## Upcoming Features in v0.15

 The last few releases have brought a ton of new features, but there are still several items I want to address before I slap the v1.0 sticker on things.
 I have some of the larger lifts below.
 Not everything here will be in the next release and this is certainly not an exhaustive list of everything, but I want to be open about what's on the horizon. 🌅

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

+✅ OpenTelemetry & Jaeger Tracing

 🚧 Auth Server rewrite

 🚧 Add Identity to Auth Server

-🚧 OpenTelemetry

 🚧 DDD Enhancements